sabbir-rupom/akaash-rest-api/README.md

 ```
 127.0.0.1	rest-api.test
 ```
-* Restart your apache server [Note: change your php.ini file if any module is missing.
-Check the apache logs if you get any unknown error]
+* Restart your apache server [Note: *change your php.ini file if any module is missing.
+Check the apache logs if you get any unknown error*]
 * Go to the `app\config` directory inside your project folder.
 Rename the existing `example.*` file to `config_app.ini`.
 * Open your `config_app.ini` file and change the configuration parameters suitable to your machine environment.
 * Create an appropriate `.htaccess` file for your Flight-PHP server inside the project folder

 That's it.
 You are ready to develop and test your API server.

+## Skeleton Architecture

+The Rest-API project's skeleton is driven by the *Flight microframework*

+All necessary routing is done in `app/route/route.php` and pointed to `app/api/Controller.php`

+The *Controller* class receive the request method and fetch called api Class written inside the `app/api/` directory.

+The called api path is camelized [*The 1st letter associated of underscore is camelized and underscore '_' is removed*] before searching the *API Class*

+The database query related functions been defined inside the `app/model` directory.
+All the DB Table model must be extended with *Base Model Class*

+The *Config* Class in `app/config` directory handles most of the major server configurations

+For MySQL Database connectivity `PDO Driver` is used

+The *helper* classes are defined in `app/common` directory.
+Available helper classes are
+* ArrayUtil : Custom class for various array manipulations
+* DateUtil : Custom class for various date/time manipulations
+* FileCacheClient : Custom file cache implementation class derived from PhpFileCache module [Weblink: https://github.com/Wruczek/PHP-File-Cache](https://github.com/Wruczek/PHP-File-Cache)
+* MemcachedServer : Custom memcache implementation class
+* Utils : Custom utility class for frequently used helper functions

+External library classes are initialized in `app/lib` directory.
+Currently included libraries are:
+* JwtToken : Custom class for implementing JWT token features from extending JWT library class [Weblink: https://github.com/firebase/php-jwt](https://github.com/Wruczek/PHP-File-Cache)

+All necessary server constants are defined in `app/const` directory

+Server Exception classes are defined in `app/exception` directory.

+## Features

+Explain how to run the automated tests for this system

 ## Running the tests